 There have been numerous unconfirmed reports of first responders (mainly police officers) "overdosing" at the scenes of drug busts and routine traffic stops.
 After minor contact with unknown powdered substances, such as brushing some powder off a uniform, the officer exhibits symptoms such as fainting and shortness of breath.

 Nearby officers then administer doses of naloxone.
 "Saved by naloxone," the officer eventually wakes up.

 Other news reports suggest that officers are exposed to illicit fentanyl "dust particles" via inhalation.
-In a confined room where drugs had been stored, officers report feeling dizzy and disoriented upon entering the room.
-Reports speculate that illicit fentanyl has become concentrated in the air.
+Whether outdoors or in a confined room where drugs had been stored, officers report feeling dizzy and disoriented, then typically they faint.
+Media reports speculate that illicit fentanyl has somehow become concentrated in the air.
 Officers are then administered naloxone, after which they eventually wake up.

 The Informed Narrative:

 A statement by the American College of Medical Toxicology says that illicit fentanyl is unlikely to cause toxicity via skin exposure.
 The Centers for Disease Control and Prevention as well as the Office of National Drug Control Policy have put out similar statements.

 Reporters must remain skeptical about claims of accidental fentanyl exposure.
 Journalists should request incident reports, toxicology reports, and any other public records that provide evidence of the official narrative.

 While the experience of police officers and first responders is important, what they say happened should not be reported as a fact.
 As with any news story, evidence must be provided.